The Attorneys You Want On Your Side

 Experience You Can Count On, Counsel You Can Trust

 Let us take the burden of seeking compensation off your shoulders so you can begin the process of healing.
-Contact the New Jersey wrongful death attorneys at Lomurro Law by phone at 732-482-9285 or online to schedule an appointment to discuss your wrongful death case.
+Contact the New Jersey wrongful death attorneys at Lomurro Munson LLC by phone at 732-482-9285 or online to schedule an appointment to discuss your wrongful death case.
 Our main office is conveniently located in Freehold, and we also offer consultations by videoconference.